jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 It should be easier.
 By now you should know how we are going to fix this.
 You guessed it, we are going to create another iControl LX extension.
 This inception extension is going to install iControl LX extensions.

-A simple synchronous worker, which takes a URL to your RPM, `http:`, `https:`, or `file:`, and installs it would be nice.
-If our extension RPM files are so big they can't upload before our request times out, fine, go back to the multi-step tasked based workflow.
-Let's add in knowledge of the API Service Gateway's trusted devices.
+A simple *synchronous* worker, which takes a URL to your RPM, `http:`, `https:`, or `file:`, and installs it would be nice.
+If our extension RPM files are so big they can't upload and go through the *asynchronous* install tasks before our single request times out, fine, go back to the multi-step tasked based workflow.

+Let's sprink in some knowledge of the API Service Gateway's trusted devices.
 All we should need to get from the user is a `targetHost` and a `url` to the RPM package file.
+That's really simple.

-We're not going to take the time to generate a schema and create a full declarative workflow, though we could.
+We're not going to take the time to generate a schema and create a full declarative workflow, though we could (and should).

 So far our iControl LX examples have largely forced a restrict RESTful lifecycle.
 That makes sense when we are forcing a rigid declarative API contract.
 Let's loose things up a bit and allow the iControl LX user to play with query variables in `GET`,`POST`,`PUT`,and `DELETE` requests.

 ***Note: Somewhere the iControl REST architects just fainted.
 Do you know how much grief they had figuring out how to support basic tasks in TMOS which weren't RESTful.
 Take a big cleansing breath.
 Let it go!
 If we are creating a simple little app like this, just make the user experience what you want.
 For more critical operational tasks, full declarative interfaces save money.
 For quick fixes to bad API workflows, like this one, just simplify everyone's life and move on.***

-Two simple inputs, one optional input.
+We'll have two simple required inputs, one optional input.

 ---
 | TrustedExtensions parameters       | Explanation                                                               |